-• Section 10 - Technology transitions
+• Section 7 - Technology transitions

-- EPA is granted authority to negotiate with a sector that uses HFCs to establish standards restricting the use of certain HFCs in certain applications. - These use restrictions would complement the production and consumption phase down, aiding sectors able to transition more quickly out of HFCs and providing more flexibility for those sectors in need of more time to complete a transition.

-o Given the complexity and other challenges in crafting such standards, EPA is given the option of utilizing the Negotiated Rulemaking Act of 1990.
+- EPA is granted authority to negotiate with a sector that uses HFCs to establish standards restricting the use of certain HFCs in certain applications. - These use restrictions would complement the production and consumption phase down, aiding sectors able to transition more quickly out of HFCs and providing more flexibility for those sectors in need of more time to complete a transition. - o Given the complexity and other challenges in crafting such standards, EPA is given the option of utilizing the Negotiated Rulemaking Act of 1990. - Senate Bill Comparison: This section contains a few stylistic differences from the Senate bill but is not substantively changed from the Senate bill's section 10.
+There is a minor addition to the final subsection, directing EPA to evaluate substitutes, where EPA is directed to consider "lead times for equipment conversion" in addition to other, more general enumerated factors.
+This is not precluded in the Senate bill; it is just not explicitly mentioned.

-• Section 11 - International cooperation
+• Section 8 - Rulemaking Authority